You Bought A Trust… Now What?

 All transfers of ownership must be accomplished by executing appropriate instruments of transfer.
-For example, real estate should be transferred to the trust by a deed, bank accounts should be transferred to the trust by changing the name on the accounts, and stock certificates not in “street name” should be transferred to the trust by issuing a new certificate in the name of the trust.
+For example, real estate should be transferred to the trust by a deed, bank accounts by changing the name on the accounts, and non-IRA brokerage accounts by retitling in the name of the trust.

 A deed is required to convey interests in real estate to your revocable trust.
 In the future, should you acquire any additional real estate, you should purchase and title such real estate in the name of your revocable trust.
 Importantly, if you transfer your homestead to your revocable trust, you must reapply for the homestead tax exemption after your property has been transferred to your trust.
 The property appraiser’s office in the county where your homestead is located will need a copy of your trust to prove that you are entitled to the homestead tax exemption.

 It is important to change the name on each bank, brokerage, and money market account that you wish to be owned by the revocable trust.
 The financial institution will want to see a copy of your trust or the Certificate of Trust to verify the trust exists.
 It is recommended that after the name change takes place, you check your account statements to ensure they reflect the name of the trust as the account owner.
 If you have a safe deposit box, you may want to change the registration.
 This can avoid a probate proceeding following death which may otherwise be required to open the box if the deceased is the only authorized name on the box.

 If you have questions about funding your trust or want assistance in the process, we can help.
 Join us for a free seminar to learn about trust funding and maintenance programs.